 Cerebral palsy is one of the most common disorders affecting babies in the United States.
 It is a disorder characterized by brain damage that causes motor deficiencies and can cause paralysis.
 Babies who have cerebral palsy often have a difficult time sitting up on their own.
+Even mild CP can pose obstacles.
 Babies who do reach this milestone often do so at a delayed age.

 How to Help Children with Cerebral Palsy Sit Up